ingtiti/cosc-learning-labs/doc/guide/byod.md

 ```

 ##Create and Modify a Virtual, Temporary, Python Environment
 This technique is recommended when your computer is used to run multiple Python projects or multiple versions of Python.
+If you have already used the previous option to setup your global environment, then you don't need to do this too.

 There are multiple tools that provide a virtual environment.
 The example below uses [virtualenv](https://virtualenv.pypa.io/en/latest/).
 See also: [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/yyuu/pyenv), [pythonz](https://github.com/saghul/pythonz).